Endowed Faculty Chairs and Endowed Positions

 S. James Galley Endowed Chair in Accounting, Distinguished Faculty Chair Fund

 Dr. Pamela J. Druger, Accounting

 The S. James Galley Chair in Accounting was established in 1996 by gifts from friends and former students of the late S. James Galley, who taught in Augustana College's accounting department for 34 years and worked in the development office following his retirement from teaching.
-The Chair was recently enhanced by Duane Swanson, '61, who is an alumnus of the accounting program.
+The Chair fund was enhanced by Duane Swanson, '61, who was an alumnus of the accounting program.

 Druger joined the Augustana faculty in 1987, having completed a master's degree at the University of Iowa.
 She is regarded by her students as a fine teacher and outstanding mentor and advisor.
 In recent years she has worked effectively to rebuild enrollment in accounting, while continuing the department's tradition of placing students in strong graduate schools and excellent jobs.

 Gassman Family Chair in Music, Distinguished Faculty Chair Fund